A remote Unix utility system for your use

 Your username - your last name as it appears on my class list, all lowercase.
 (If there are multiple students with the same last name, I append to it the first letter of the first name in order to construct a unique username.)

-Your password - is a 5-digit number that does not identify you to anybody else.
-To construct it, add the last 5 digits of your SMC student id number to the last 5 digits of you phone number of record at SMC (whatever number you gave when you registered; if none, use 1234567890).
-The sum will be either 5 or 6 digits long.
-Take its final 5 digits.
-That is your password.
+Your password - is an anonymous 10-digit number that does not identify you to anybody else.
+To construct it, add your SMC student id number to your phone number of record at SMC (whatever number you gave when you registered; if none, use 1234567890).
+Take the sum's final 5 digits.
+Repeat those 5 digits, twice.
+That is your 10-digit password.

 The target computer - is sputnik.smc.edu